okpatel/Data-Analyst-Capstone-Project-IBM/README.md

 ---

 ## 📜 License
-This project is for academic purposes as part of the **ICM Capstone Project**.
+This project is for academic purposes as part of the **IBM Capstone Project**.